mbennedsen/Semiparametric-Estimation-of-Fractal-Index/README.md

 # Semiparametric-Estimation-of-Fractal-Index
-MATLAB code accompanying the paper Bennedsen (2020): "Semiparametric estimation and inference on the fractal index of Gaussian and conditionally Gaussian time series data”, 2020.
-Econometric Reviews, Volume 39, Issue 9, p.
+MATLAB code accompanying the paper Bennedsen (2020): "Semiparametric estimation and inference on the fractal index of Gaussian and conditionally Gaussian time series data”, Econometric Reviews (2020), Volume 39, Issue 9, p.
 875-903.